Evaluation 2-Functors for Kac-Moody 2-Categories of Type A2: Introduction

 In this paper, we prove the first conjecture for $\affu{3}$ and hope that it serves as the base case for an inductive proof for $\affu{n}$, when $n > 3$, in a forthcoming paper.
 Proving that there is no obstruction to extending $\Ev_n^{\;t}$ to $\cK^b(\affu{n})$ is not easy and certainly beyond the scope of this paper and its sequel.

 There are two good reasons for publishing the case $n=3$ separately.
-Firstly, our proof for $n=3$ is shortened by the fact that it is closely related to the proofs in~\cite{abram2022categorification} of the well-definedness of the categorification of the internal braid group action on ${\mathbf U}_q(\mathfrak{sl}_3)$, as might be expected from the well-known relation between the evaluation map and the braid group action on the decategorified level.
-In principle, this relation should also categorify for $n>3$, but only if the categorified braid group action extends to $\cK^b(\naffu{n})$ (to include the action of longer braids), which has been conjectured but not yet proved (see \cite[Conjecture 1.2]{abram2022categorification}).
+Firstly, in this case there is a close relation with the categorification of the internal braid group action on ${\mathbf U}_q(\mathfrak{gl}_3)$ in \cite{abram2022categorification} (strictly speaking, in that paper they consider ${\mathbf U}_q(\mathfrak{sl}_3)$, so part of our work consists in adapting their results to our setting - see the following paragraph for more details).
+This is the categorical analogue of a relation between the evaluation map and the braid group action on the decategorified level, which is certainly known to experts, although we couldn't find a reference in the literature.
+We therefore spell it out in \autoref{sec:DecatT}, because it is not completely straightforward.
+Its categorification is conceptually clear, but requires solving multiple non-trivial sign problems, which we do by using certain $2$-isomorphisms.
+This is also why we define two versions of the evaluation $2$-functor, denoted $\Ev$ and $\Ev'$, respectively.
+The former uses relatively nice sign conventions, whereas the signs in the definition of $\Ev'$ are much more complicated.
+However, the latter are easier to match with the signs in the categorified internal braid group action (for our choice of signs in $\affu{3}$ and $\naffu{3}$), which is necessary to prove that $\Ev'$ is well-defined in our approach, see \autoref{thm:BigThmPrime} and its proof in \autoref{sec:BigThPrime}.
+The relation between $\Ev$ and $\Ev'$, given in \autoref{lem:EvRel}, guarantees that well-definedness of the latter implies well-definedness of the former.
+In principle, all of this should also work for $n>3$, but only if the categorified braid group action extends to $\cK^b(\naffu{n})$ (to include the action of longer braids), which has been conjectured to be the case but not yet proved (see \cite[Conjecture 1.2]{abram2022categorification}).
 This is why our approach for $n>3$ will be completely different.
-We hope that presenting the base case $n=3$ here will prepare the ground (and the reader) for the general case and also keep the size of the forthcoming paper withing reasonable bounds.
+We hope that presenting the base case $n=3$ here will prepare the ground for the general case and also keep the size of the forthcoming paper within reasonable bounds.

 The second reason for publishing this case separately, is that it reveals the need to pass from $\sln$ to $\gln$ once more, but now on the categorical level.
 Recall that the definition of a Kac--Moody 2-category depends on a choice of invertible scalars and compatible bubble parameters, see e.g.~\cite{lauda2020parameters}.
 In finite type $A$ all choices yield essentially the same $2$-category, i.e. up to $2$-isomorphism, but in affine type $A$ they don't.
 In particular, Khovanov and Lauda's original affine type $A$ {\em unsigned} Kac--Moody 2-category in~\cite{Kh-L}, with all scalars and bubble parameters equal to one, and the Kac--Moody 2-category defined in~\cite{mt-affine-schur}, with non-trivial bubble parameters depending on level zero $\widehat{\mathfrak{gl}}_n$-weights (instead of level zero $\widehat{\mathfrak{sl}}_n$-weights), are not 2-isomorphic when $n$ is odd.
 This was mentioned in \cite{Kh-L-2} without proof and, therefore, we prove it in \autoref{thm:NoIsomorphism}.
 Although this does not by itself imply that there is no evaluation 2-functor for trivial scalars and bubble parameters when $n=3$, we failed to find one.
 More generally, it seems that one is forced to use the scalars and level zero $\widehat{\mathfrak{gl}}_n$-bubble parameters from~\cite{mt-affine-schur} when $n$ is odd.
 When $n$ is even, everything is simpler because in that case both choices of scalars and bubble parameters yield essentially the same Kac--Moody 2-category, see \autoref{sec:No2Iso}.